 This DIY calico corn soft toy only takes a few simple supplies, comes together quickly, and is fantastic for fine motor-skill and pattern-making practice!
 Adding closure snaps, velcro or ties is an easy way to throw in some practical life skill practice too!
 I love that these colorful ears of corn can be reused over and over again, and their soft pieces make them easy to fold up into a bag, purse, or car seat pocket.
 It’s also a great companion project to our colorful DIY felt counting tree or DIY felt turkey sorting activity.

-To make your own felt calico corn you’ll need:
+To make your own DIY felt calico corn you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Amazon affiliate links for reference.
 As Amazon Associates we make a small commission on qualifying purchases.*